Nexosis/nexosis.github.io/_tutorials/websiteTrafficForecasting.md

 2017-08-31T23:00:00.0000000Z 185
 ```

 I've written a few commands that allow a user to list and select DataSets and Sessions to view graphically and save an image of the output.
-Once you have data sets and sessions, you can run `Invoke-NexosisGraphDataSetAndSession` to browse and graph results from those datasets.
+Once you have datasets and sessions, you can run `Invoke-NexosisGraphDataSetAndSession` to browse and graph results from those datasets.

 ```powershell
 PS>  Invoke-NexosisGraphDataSetAndSession